MarkusAmshove/natls/README.md

   -V, --version           Print version information and exit.
 ```

+It is also possible to pipe the output from `git status` to natlint, to automatically apply filters so that all files that have changes according to Git are linted:

+`git status --porcelain | java -jar natlint.jar git-status`

+Note: The flag `--porcelain` is mandatory.

 ## Running natls

 The language server is tested primarily with two clients: